359th Bombardment Squadron

-The 359th Bombardment Squadron was a United States Air Force unit.
-It was last assigned to the 303rd Bombardment Wing, stationed at Davis–Monthan Air Force Base, Arizona.
-It was inactivated on 15 June 1964.
+The 359th Bombardment Squadron is an inactive United States Air Force unit.
+It was last assigned to the 303rd Bombardment Wing, stationed at Davis–Monthan Air Force Base, Arizona, where it was inactivated on 15 June 1964.

+The squadron was first activated in February 1942.
+It began training for overseas deployment, but was diverted to conduct antisubmarine warfare in the Pacific.
+It deployed to the European Theater of Operations in August 1942, but conducted further training before entering the strategic bombing campaign against Germany.
+It flew combat missions until V-E Day, earning a Distinguished Unit Citation for an attack on Oschersleben.
+1st Lieutenant Jack W. Mathis, a squadron bombardier, was awarded the Medal of Honor for his actions during an attack on Bremen-Vegesack in 1943.
+It flew transport missions between France and Morocco before inactivating in July 1945.

+The squadron was briefly activated as a paper unit in 1947.
+In 1951, it was activated as a medium bomber unit under Strategic Air Command, training in strategic bomber operations.
+The squadron stood nuclear alert, and dispersed its alert aircraft during the Cuban Missile Crisis.

 History

 The 359th Bombardment Squadron was established in February 1942 as a Boeing B-17 Flying Fortress heavy bomber squadron at Pendleton Field, Oregon and assigned to the 303d Bombardment Group.
 It moved to Gowen Field, Idaho, where it trained under Second Air Force.
 The squadron deployed to Southern California to fly antisubmarine patrols over the Pacific.
 The 359th completed training in southwest by August 1942.
 The ground echelon departed Biggs Field, Texas in August 1942, arriving at Fort Dix on 24 August.
 It sailed aboard the and arrived in Great Britain on 10 September.
 The air echelon flew through Kellogg Field, Michigan and Dow Field, Maine before ferrying its planes across the Atlantic.

 Combat in the European Theater

 Due to the haste to move heavy bombers to Europe, the squadron was insufficiently trained for combat and it continued to train in England until it entered combat on 17 November 1942 in a strike against Saint-Nazaire, but returned without striking, having been unable to locate its target.
 It attacked Saint-Nazaire the following day, although its intended target was La Pallice.
 Its initial raids were on airfields, railroads and submarine pens in France.
 As a unit of one of only four Flying Fortress groups in VIII Bomber Command during late 1942 and early 1943, the squadron participated in the development of the tactics that would be used throughout the air campaign against Germany.

 In 1943, the squadron began flying missions to Germany, participating in the first attack by American heavy bombers on a target in Germany, a raid on the submarine yards at Wilhelmshaven on 27 January 1943.
 From that time, it concentrated primarily on strategic bombardment of German industry, marshalling yards, and other strategic targets, including the ball bearing plants at Schweinfurt, shipyards at Bremen and an aircraft engine factory at Hamburg.